 Rise Baking Co. released its outlook for the bakery sector in 2026, highlighting five consumer behaviors and market dynamics expected to influence in-store bakery and foodservice operations throughout the year.

-The Minneapolis-based manufacturer, which supplies cakes, cookies, muffins and pies to grocery chains, convenience stores and foodservice operators, identified indulgence, portion variety, flavor innovation, labor efficiency and clean label as the primary trends shaping product development and merchandising strategies.
+The Minneapolis-based manufacturer – which supplies cakes, cookies, muffins and pies to grocery chains, convenience stores and foodservice operators – identified indulgence, portion variety, flavor innovation, labor efficiency and clean label as the primary trends shaping product development and merchandising strategies.

 Indulgence maintains position despite value focus

-Consumers continue gravitating toward bakery items that feel special and experiential, even amid economic pressures on household budgets.
-Premium offerings must deliver on both visual appeal and taste quality to justify price points.
+According to Rise, consumers continue gravitating toward bakery items that feel special and experiential, even amid economic pressures on household budgets.

 Size variety drives impulse purchasing